AmelBenSi/api_course_management_system/README.md

 ## Steps
+1. Clone this repository to your computer and open Terminal inside it.
+2. Open `dbConnection.js` and change `database` to your database name.
+3. `npm install -g nodemon`
-1. `npm install`
+4. `npm install`
-2. `node server.js`
+5. `nodemon server.js`.
+This ensures all changes to the code are effective without restarting the server.
-3. Try with Postman.
+6. Try the APIs below with Postman.
 Notice to add a header with "user-id" to bypass role check.

 ## API List
 1. GET http://localhost:3000/api/courses.
 Try to key in userId of a student, then userId of an admin.
 You